 \subsection{Hyperparameters}

-\acronym{} and Transformer baseline are implemented as stacked transformer encoder layers with residual connections.
+\acronym{} and the Transformer baseline are implemented as stacked transformer encoder layers with residual connections.
 The Global Graph baseline is implemented as an ensemble of MLPs with learnable adjacency matrix masks.
-This is similar \cite{lei2023variational, huang2021adarl} with the modification that our baseline work on object embeddings rather than scalar states.
+This is similar \cite{lei2023variational, huang2021adarl} to the modification that our baseline works on object embeddings rather than scalar states.
 Each MLP predicts a separate object embedding.
-For each MLP, the inputs object tokens are masked according to a learnable adjacency matrix before passing through the model.
+For each MLP, the input object tokens are masked according to a learnable adjacency matrix before being passed through the model.
 A sparse regularisation is applied to the adjacency matrix.
 The hyperparameters for \acronym{} and the baselines are shown in table \ref{tab: transformer_hyperparams} and \ref{tab: global_graph_hyperparams}.
 For the experiments on the simulated datasets, all models are trained on single GPUs (mixture of Nvidia V100 and RTX 6000) and converge within 3 days.

 For the Traffic domain, predictions need to be multimodal since each vehicle has multiple possible trajectories.
 This is common for the dataset we consider.
 To overcome this, we use MTR \cite{shi2022motion} as the base architecture.
 MTR has two stages: first, it uses self-attention between tokenised map lines and vehicle trajectories; second, it applies cross attention using multiple queries, each representing one possible mode of motion.
-The output for each query is then used as a Gaussian mixture to predict multimodal motion patterns.
+The output for each query is then used as a Gaussian mixture model to predict multimodal motion patterns.
 We adapt \acronym{} to this architecture by swapping all attention layers with the sparsified version proposed in this paper.
-The original work also proposes a local attention masking scheme for each layer which only allow each token to attend to the k-nearest neighbour based on the position of each object.
+The original work also proposes a local attention masking scheme for each layer, which only allows each token to attend to the k-nearest neighbour based on the position of each object.
 We refer to this as Local Attn in table \ref{tab: robustness}.
 In the traffic domain, the models are trained in parallel on 4 GPUs due to the size of each scene (roughly 1000 tokens).
 Training takes less than one week for the baseline MTR model and under two weeks for \acronym{}.